 Now click on a procedure name in some object.
 Notice that the cursor changes to a hand when the cursor is hovering over the name of a procedure in a procedure call.
 This indications that you can navigate to the declaration by left-clicking the name — "Goto Declaration".

-Continue now to use Prism or read the Questions and & Answers section for answers to topical questions and
+Continue now to use Prism or read the Questions and & Answers section for answers to typical questions.

 Questions & Answers — or How do I …?

-How do I find usages of objects, produceres, fields, variables and keys?
+How do I find usages of objects, procedures, fields, variables and keys?

 Activate the context menu and select "Find Usages".
 This context menu is available in the left-hand side Index, in the right-hand side Explorer and in declarations in the (middle) object view.